Risperdal (risperidone) Withdrawal Symptoms

-Risperdal (risperidone) is recommended to be tapered down gradually over sudden cessation, unless the latter is needed to avert death due to allergic or other severe reaction.
+Please Note: Risperdal withdrawal is recommended to be done gradually rather than attempting sudden cessation unless the latter is needed to avert death due to allergic or other severe reactions.1

 Coming off an atypical antipsychotic drug can be difficult.
 Seek medical guidance and consult with your prescribing physician to help navigate through the process.